 Related Post: How Your Child’s Sensory Needs Affect Their Bedtime Routine

-Rough and tumble play not only provides children with sensory input, but it can also act as a stress reliever.
+Rough and tumble play before bedtime not only provides children with sensory input, but can also act as a stress reliever.

 For many families, no matter what they do, the bedtime routine always seems to end in tears.
 For many children, these tears are coming out because they have stress that has built up during the day.
-Rough and tumble play provides them with an opportunity to have some fun and be silly, which can help to let off some steam and ease the stress and tension they may be feeling.
-Instead of going to bed thinking about the stressors of their day, they are going to bed thinking about how much fun they had running around and laughing before they got ready for bed.
+Rough and tumble play provides them with an opportunity to have some fun and be silly, which can help to let off some steam and ease any tension from the day.

 Related Post: 3 Life Situations that Make Sleep Tricky for Kids